A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case

 \end{them}

-The integral in the right hand side of the equality above is absolutely convergent for all $s\in \mathds{C}$ such that $Re(s)>0$ and moreover the limit as $s\to 0^+$ exists (cf proposition 11.1.1).
+The integral in the right hand side of the equality above is absolutely convergent for all $s\in \mathbb{C}$ such that $Re(s)>0$ and moreover the limit as $s\to 0^+$ exists (cf.\ Proposition \ref{proposition 11.1.1}).

-As we said, theorem \ref{theorem 1} follows from theorem \ref{theorem 2}.
-This is proved in the last section of this paper (section \ref{section 12}).
+As we said, Theorem \ref{theorem 1} follows from Theorem \ref{theorem 2}.
+This is proved in the last chapter of this paper (Chapter \ref{section 12}).
 Let us fix a tempered Langlands parameter $\varphi$ for $G$.
-The main idea of the proof, the same as for theorem 13.3 of [Wa1], is to show that the sum
+The main idea of the proof, the same as for Theorem 13.3 of \cite{Wa1}, is to show that the sum

-when expressed geometrically through theorem \ref{theorem 2} contains a lot of cancellations which roughly come from the character relations between the various stable characters associated to $\varphi$ on the pure inner forms of $G$.
+when expressed geometrically through Theorem \ref{theorem 2} contains a lot of cancellations which roughly come from the character relations between the various stable characters associated to $\varphi$ on the pure inner forms of $G$.
 Once these cancellations are taken into account, the only remaining term is the term corresponding to the conjugacy class of the identity inside $\Gamma(G,H)$.
 By classical results of Rodier and Matumoto, this last term is related to the number of generic representations inside the quasi-split $L$-packet $\Pi^G(\varphi)$.
-By the generic packet conjecture, which is now known for unitary groups, we are able to show that this term is equal to $1$ and this immediately implies theorem \ref{theorem 1}.
-Let us now explain in some more details how it works.
+By the generic packet conjecture, which is now known for unitary groups, we are able to show that this term is equal to $1$ and this immediately implies Theorem \ref{theorem 1}.
+Let us now explain in more detail how it works.
 Fix momentarily $\alpha\in H^1(F,H)$.
-Using theorem \ref{theorem 2}, we can express the sum
+Using Theorem \ref{theorem 2}, we can express the sum

 as